 Hi!
 I’m Michael Kirkpatrick.

-I currently work as a Product Manager for San Francisco-based startup Gigster.
+I’m the founder of Interchange Design, a software platform startup focused on creating artfully designed digital menus for craft breweries, bars, and restaurants.
+Most recently I worked as a Product Manager for San Francisco-based startup Gigster.
 I’ve been a part of building NASA’s next generation space telescope (The James Webb), managed multimillion-dollar IT budgets, and helped create FabLab, an innovative makerspace for Northrop Grumman employees.

 Long Beach, California

 Product Manager (May 2016–March2017) – Lead small teams, including graphic designers and software developers, to deliver high quality, custom websites and apps to clients.
 Interface with clients, write product specifications and user stories, and manage all budgets and schedules.
 My clients have included large enterprises (Fidelity) and new startups (Corevity).